-THE ALZHEIMER’S ASSOCIATION, GREATER ILLINOIS CHAPTER JUNIOR BOARD PRESENTS PAINT THE NIGHT PURPLE
+THE ALZHEIMER’S ASSOCIATION ILLINOIS CHAPTER JUNIOR BOARD PRESENTS PAINT THE NIGHT PURPLE

-Join the Greater Illinois Chapter Junior Board and Fellow Young Professionals for an Unforgettable Evening in Chicago.
+Join the Illinois Chapter Junior Board for an Unforgettable Evening in Chicago.

-More than 900 attendees are expected at this year’s Paint the Night Purple event to help raise critical awareness and funds for Alzheimer’s disease.
-Paint the Night Purple brings people together from all across Chicagoland for an unforgettable evening of dancing, cocktails, hors d’oeuvres, desserts, and live entertainment from a DJ and the Chicago native group, The Boy Band Night.
-Guests can also enter to win lavish prizes during the raffle and silent auction, such as a signed Patrick Kane Chicago Blackhawks Jersey, a Hilton Hotel stay and tickets to iconic Chicago destinations such as the Joffrey Ballet and Shedd Aquarium.
-All proceeds from the event benefit the Alzheimer’s Association, Greater Illinois Chapter for the advancement of Alzheimer’s care, support and research.
+More than 1,000 attendees are expected at this year’s Paint the Night Purple event to help raise critical awareness and funds for Alzheimer’s disease.
+Paint the Night Purple brings people together from all across Chicagoland for an unforgettable evening of dancing, cocktails, hors d’oeuvres, desserts, and live entertainment from emcee Fred, radio host from 103.5 Kiss FM Chicago, and the Chicago native group, The Boy Band Night.
+Guests can also enter to win lavish prizes during the raffle and silent auction, such as a signed Patrick Kane Chicago Blackhawks Jersey, Chicago Cubs tickets and gift certificates for spa days and restaurants all over Chicago.
+All proceeds from the event benefit the Alzheimer’s Association Illinois Chapter for the advancement of Alzheimer’s care, support and research.

-Paint the Night Purple is hosted annually by the Alzheimer’s Association, Greater Illinois Chapter Junior Board.
+Paint the Night Purple is hosted annually by the Alzheimer’s Association Illinois Chapter Junior Board.
+The event is co-chaired again this year by sisters, Tanya Iovino and Kiki Kouris.
 The Junior Board was founded in 2011 to raise awareness of Alzheimer’s disease and related dementias, and to take action through fundraising events, support programs, education and advocacy initiatives.
 Alzheimer’s has touched each one of these civic-minded young professionals in some way, and all are united by a desire to see an end to the disease.

-Tickets include guest entry, appetizers, desserts, open bar, silent auction, raffle, live entertainment and more!
+Tickets include guest entry, live music, open bar, tasting tables, food stations, auction, and raffle and more!

 About the Alzheimer’s Association, Greater Illinois Chapter: